dewi-alliance/hotspot-manufacturers/Aaionet AA1 Light Hotspot.md

 * Provide a brief description of the product:

-The AAINONET AA1 is a miner developed and produced in Germany.
-The CO2 footprint of the production of the AAINONET AA1 is completely compensated.
-The AAINONET AA1 should not only be sustainable and offer a strong performance, but also convince with its perfect design.
+The AAIONET AA1 is a miner developed and produced in Germany.
+The CO2 footprint of the production of the AAIONET AA1 is completely compensated.
+The AAIONET AA1 should not only be sustainable and offer a strong performance, but also convince with its perfect design.

 * What is your approximate price point?